What Makes a Good Board Member?

 Akash Bhatt, Board Member

-Akash Bhatt is a Georgia Tech graduate with a passion for expanding transit access and fostering community connections.
+Originally from the Atlanta area, Akash Bhatt is a Georgia Tech graduate with a passion for expanding transit access and fostering community connections.
 Akash currently serves as a Transit Analyst at Kimley-Horn, where he applies his expertise in transit planning and engineering to enhance mobility and connectivity for communities.
 With a focus on light rail infrastructure, he has contributed to key projects including the Blue Line Extension in Minneapolis, MN, the Benning Streetcar extension in Washington, DC, and the South End Infill Station Project in Charlotte, NC.
 Akash has also spent time abroad in Dublin, Ireland analyzing micromobility as a solution to last mile challenges and transit-trail connectivity.
 He joined the ATX KIDS CLUB board to inspire the next generation of city explorers by helping children explore and connect with their city through transit.

-Nancy Shilling, Board Member
+Bridget McKinley, Board Member